starliz/starliz.github.io/_posts/2017-01-23-h1-xubuntu-live-usb.md

 ### Some background:

-I took the course "Linux basics"" at Haaga-Helia UAS to boost my confidence as a Linux professional, to recall things I used to do before but partially forgot.
+I took the course "Linux basics" at Haaga-Helia UAS to boost my confidence as a Linux professional, to refresh memory traces about things I used to do before but partially forgot.
 And to fight [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) -
 I don't have formal ICT education, I'm biologist, so I take technical courses to support skills and knowledge which I got working in ICT.